How to Increase Your GLP-1 Naturally

 Who Shouldn’t Use GLP-1 Agonists?

-Although GLP-1 agonists are a proven method in managing acne and stubborn weight, they aren’t recommended for use in certain patients.
+Although GLP-1 agonists are a proven method in managing stubborn weight, they aren’t recommended for use in certain patients.
 They include:²⁸

-• Patients with a family history of pancreatitis–though details on the effect of GLP-1 agonists remain scanty, they aren’t advisable to patients with a previous history of the disease
+• Patients with a family history of medullary thyroid cancer or MEN Type 2–though details on the effect of GLP-1 agonists remain scant

 Are Compounded GLP-1 Receptor Agonists Legal?